g2384/Life-In-The-UK/Facts.md

 Although the UK had won the war, the country was exhausted economically after WWII.

-In the UK, there is a National Lottery for which draws are made **every week**.

 For most people, the right amount of income tax is automatically taken from their income from employment by their employer and paid directly to HM Revenue & Customs (HMRC), the government department that collects taxes.
 This system is called **“Pay As You Earn” (PAYE)**.

 Money raised from income tax pays for government services such as roads, education, police and the armed forces.

-MPs, Assembly members, members of the Scottish Parliament (MSPs) and MEPs are also listed in The Phone Book, published by BT, and in Yellow Pages.
-The Queen is not.

-The currency in the UK is the pound sterling (symbol £).

 # Culture

-The most famous **sailing** event in the UK takes place at **Cowes** on the **Isle of Wight**.

-In the UK, some people rent additional land called **‘an allotment’**, where they grow fruit and vegetables.

-Two well-known pop music groups in the 1960s were **The Beatles** and The **Rolling Stones**.

 Words such as Grimsby and Scunthorpe come from the Viking languages.

-The **Laurence Olivier** Awards take place **annually** at different venues in **London**.

-Big Ben is the nickname for the great bell of the clock at the House of Parliament in London.

 ‘PDSA’ stands for People’s Dispensary for Sick Animals.